perfsonar/distribution-point/README.md

 container will generate self-signed files and add them to the configuration directory.

-### Synchronization Interval

-The `sync-interval` file contains an integer indicating the number of seconds between each round of synchronization.

-If this file is not present, a default of `10800` (three hours) will be used.
+These files are read once when the container starts.

 ### Message of the Day

-The `motd` file, if present, contains a message that will be provided to remote users of rsync.
+The `motd` file, if present, contains a message that will be provided to remote users of rsync and when the web server generates a directory listing.